ManuelBaeta/AdidasChallenge/readme.md

 ### org.springframework.boot:spring-boot-starter-actuator
 * Enable actuator endpoints, a set of production-ready endpoints that allows application monitoring such /health, /info, /metrics.
-* On the application.yml can be tweaked those endpoints, ie: if they are enabled, id they are sensitive (providing less information to unauthenticated requests)..
+* On the application.yml can be tweaked those endpoints, ie: if they are enabled, or if they are sensitive (providing less information to unauthenticated requests)..

 ## Libraries used by EurekaServer